janscience/Teensy_Amp/R5.0/README.md

 The output of the OPA1662 is always clipped at GND and V+: GND < OUTx < V+ (the datasheet actually says V- + 0.6V < OUTx < V+ - 0.6V).
-With VREF=AVDD/2=1.6V any signal centered around VREF is properly mapped onto gain*(CHx-VREF)+VREF.
+With VGND=AVDD/2=1.6V any signal centered around VGND is properly mapped onto gain*(CHx-VGND)+VGND.
-However, depending on the circuit, the optimal value of VREF can be considerably lower.
+However, depending on the circuit, the optimal value of VGND can be considerably lower.

 The opamp draws about 3.5mA for a full-scale sinewave on a single channel (two still need to be tested).